hodgesf/min-heap/README.md

 This repository contains an efficient implementation of a min-heap data structure in Python.

-Overview
+Overview:

 A min-heap is a binary tree data structure where each parent node is less than or equal to its child nodes.
 This repository provides a Python implementation of a min-heap with the following key features:

+Efficient Operations:
-Efficient Operations: The implementation ensures logarithmic time complexity for essential operations such as insertion, extraction of minimum element, and heapifying.
+The implementation ensures logarithmic time complexity for essential operations such as insertion, extraction of minimum element, and heapifying.

+Flexible Usage:
-Flexible Usage: It offers flexibility by allowing elements to be added or removed dynamically while maintaining the min-heap property.
+It offers flexibility by allowing elements to be added or removed dynamically while maintaining the min-heap property.

-Features
+Features:
 MinHeap class: Provides a class to create and manipulate a min-heap.

+Insertion:
-Insertion: Efficiently insert elements into the heap while maintaining the min-heap property.
+Efficiently insert elements into the heap while maintaining the min-heap property.

+Extract Minimum:
-Extract Minimum: Retrieve and remove the minimum element from the heap.
+Retrieve and remove the minimum element from the heap.

+Heapify:
-Heapify: Convert a given array of elements into a min-heap.
+Convert a given array of elements into a min-heap.

 Usage
 Example usage of the MinHeap class: